-As I mentioned in my previous post A guide to Dubrovnik there are some terrific day trips that you can take from the city.
+As I mentioned in one of my previous posts about Dubrovnik there are some terrific day trips that you can take from the city.
 One of these is to sail the Elafiti Islands.

-The Elafiti Islands is an archipelago of 13 large and small islands 4- 8 nautical miles to the west of Dubrovnik.
+The Elafiti/Elaphiti Islands (I will use both spellings) are an archipelago of 13 large and small islands 4- 8 nautical miles to the west of Dubrovnik.
 Only 3 of the islands are inhabited – Kolocep, Lopud and Sipan.

 They are renowned for their beauty and offer the visitor a more relaxing alternative to the busy and bustling city of Dubrovnik.

-There are many ways of getting to the islands – many companies offer day trips as well as the regular boat services offered from Dubrovnik several times a day.
+There are many ways of getting to the islands – many companies offer Elaphiti Island tours and day trips ad there is also a the regular boat service offered from Dubrovnik several times a day.

 As a very special treat for my husband (and a surprise) I decided to take the luxury option and hire a boat and skipper just for us for the day!
 After checking out trip advisor I settled on Dubrovnik Explore and contacted them to organise our day.
 It was very easy and with a few e-mails from Loren (who was our skipper for the day too) everything was organised.

 WHAT WAS THE DAY LIKE SAILING THE ELAFITI ISLANDS?

 As we had hired the boat we could decide our own itinerary and time scales (we hired the boat for a full day – 8 hours).
 We met Loren at the waterfront near where we were staying as we weren’t staying at a waterfront hotel for him to pick us up directly from there.